This course was created by DISA and is hosted on CDSE's learning management system STEPP

-Description: This course provides an explanation of what phishing is, as well as examples of the different types of phishing.
-It also provides guidelines to help individuals recognize phishing attempts so that appropriate actions can be taken to avoid these attacks and their consequences.
+Description: This course was previously titled "Phishing Awareness".
+This interactive training provides an explanation of various types of social engineering, including phishing, spear phishing, whaling, smishing, and vishing.
+Users learn to recognize indicators when targeted by social engineers.
+It also provides guidelines for actions to be taken to avoid these attacks and their consequences.
 It explains that phishing is a serious, high-tech scam and system users are the best line of defense against phishing.
 Further, it illustrates why users should always be on the lookout for phishing attempts even from people from within their organization.

 Course Resources: N/A